Find a spider by...

 This spider is probably harmless but the toxicity of its venom is unknown so handle with caution

 Gnaphosidae.
-Note that it has some similarities with members of the Family Lamponidae but the body shape is somewhat different and the white marks on
+Note that it has some similarities with most members of the Family Lamponidae but the body shape is somewhat different and the white marks on

 the upper surfaces of the abdomen that are typical of lamponids are not present on this spider.